Stone Fleet (New South Wales): Other post-war incidents and losses

+In December 1998, MV Claudia was alongside the loader at Bass Point and loading a cargo of crushed stone, when it was found that she was taking water through a puncture in her hull.
+After making temporary repairs, the ship sailed, without loading any more cargo, to be repaired in Sydney.

 Legacy and remnants

 None of the 'Stone Fleet' ships survive.
 Bombo and her crew are commemorated by two plaques near Kiama Harbour.
 Her wreck lies on the seabed near Port Kembla.
 There are still some remains of Paterson, in shallow water north of Norah Head, making it an easy dive.
+Also a dive site is the scuttled Lass o' Gowrie, now part of an artificial reef at Hervey Bay.
+Another prized dive site is the sunken wreck of Southern Glory —she was used after Bass Point reopened, under her previous name, Lisa Miller—in Brunei waters, where she sunk during a storm in 1993, last flying the Malaysian flag.

 The Robertson Basin at Kiama remains but is no longer a shipping port.
 Remnants of the narrow-gauge tramway once could be found in Terralong Street, Kiama, outside the Presbyterian Church and the locations of the loading bins at the basin can still be identified.
 A Fowler locomotive, from the tramway, is under restoration at the Illawarra Light Railway Museum.
 A second locomotive, 'Kiama', also used on the quarry tramway, is preserved there in operational condition.
 The old Kiama quarry site straddles Terralong Street, beyond its intersection with Thomson Street in Kiama; it is now occupied by buildings, sporting fields, and open space.

 The headland quarry at Bombo is now the Bombo Headland Quarry Geological Site, but nothing remains of its ocean jetty, except for some rock-filled parts at the land end of the former jetty's site.
+There are still two working quarries at Bombo; one is operated by Sydney Trains and the other by Boral.